Validation Error Codes

 Duplicate Building Identifier - Two or more Buildings in the model have the same identifier.
 This can result in errors during the serialization of the model to/from any file format.
 For example, properties for EnergyPlus or Radiance may be assigned to the incorrect object.
 This issue should be fixed by finding the object with the duplicate identifier and changing its ID or deleting the object.

 Degenerate Room Geometry - There is a Room in the model that effectively has zero volume from the perspective of the Model tolerance.
 This can happen when all of the wall segments of a Room2D are colinear with one another, effectively making a "sliver" Room.
 It is a common side-effect of aligning small rooms.
-Often, the best fix for this case is to simply delete the degenerate room from the model.

 Self-Intersecting Room Geometry - There is a Room in the model with floor geometry that intersects itself (like a bowtie).
 This can cause issues when performing shading calculations in both Radiance and EnergyPlus and other interfaces like IES-VE, IDA-ICE, and eQuest will throw errors if they discover this type of condition.